ashiksanyo10/ashiksanyo10/README.md

 **Software Expertise  :  Adobe Creative suit**

-- 🔭 I’m currently working front-end designing.
+- 🔭 I’m currently working on front-end designing.
 - 🌱 I’m currently learning Automation using python,ML
 - 🤔 I’m looking for help with Algorithm and stuffs
 - 📫 How to reach me: Drop a mail at ashiksanyo01@gmail.com